Brazilian Jiu Jitsu Team History, Fighter Stats, Biographies and News

 NOTE REGARDING COLE ABATE’S RECORD

-Traditionally BJJ Heroes has only accounted for black belt records as they signify an athlete’s entry into our sport’s elite ranks.
-Abate, however, is a special case as he’s been competing in the pro-grappling circuit since his teenage years as a lower-ranked athlete.
+Traditionally, BJJ Heroes has only accounted for black belt records as they signify an athlete’s entry into our sport’s elite ranks.
+Abate, however, is a special case as he had been competing in the pro-grappling circuit since his teenage years as a lower-ranked athlete.
 This has left BJJ Heroes with a delicate predicament of defining when to start accounting for the young prodigy’s match records.

-Considering the real challenge Cole offers to any big event he competes in, we have decided to add Abate’s matches at a pro level prior to him being ranked as a black belt, for historical purposes.
-Our readers should keep in mind that Cole was competing as an underaged athlete up until July 2023.
+Considering the real challenge Cole offers to any big event he competes in, we have decided to add Abate’s matches at a pro level before him being ranked as a black belt, for historical purposes.
+Our readers should keep in mind that Cole was competing as an underage athlete up until July 2023.
 His black belt debut took place in Australia, at the Tough Roll event.

 Cole Abate Grappling Record